chanzo/script-launcher/src/README.md

 "node_modules/.bin/launch" help
 ```
 ## Launcher settings
 The launcher settings can be used to specify named values that can be used by the launcher scripts.
+Consult the [repeaters](#repeaters) implementation examples section for more information on repeaters.

 Run `npm start build:dev` , `npm start build:acc` or `npm start build:production` to use this example.
 ``` JSON